Lawyer in Bangladesh

 Law of Bangladesh

 Bangladesh is a common law country having its legal system developed by the British rulers during their colonial rule over British India.
-The land now comprises Bangladesh was known as Bengal during the British and Mughal regime while by some other names earlier.
-Though there were religious and political equipments and institutions from almost prehistoric era, Mughals first tried to recognise and establish them through state mechanisms.
-The Charter of 1726, granted by King George 1, authorised the East India Company to establish Mayor’s Courts in Madras, Bombay and Calcutta and is recognised as the first codified law for the British India.
+The land now comprises Bangladesh was known as Bengal during the British and Mughal regimes while by some other names earlier.
+Though there were religious and political equipment and institutions from the almost prehistoric era, the Mughals first tried to recognize and establish them through state mechanisms.
+The Charter of 1726, granted by King George 1, authorized the East India Company to establish Mayor’s Courts in Madras, Bombay, and Calcutta and is recognized as the first codified law for British India.

 Bangladesh Bar Council